Polish-American vote

-Polish-Americans in the United States comprise a voting bloc sought after by both the Democratic and Republican parties as they have a bellwether status.
-Polish Americans comprise 3.2% of the United States population, but were estimated at nearly 10% of the overall electorate as of 2012.
+Polish-Americans in the United States comprise a voter group sought after by both the Democratic and Republican parties as they have a bellwether status.
+Polish Americans comprise 3.2% of the United States population.
 The Polish-American population is concentrated in several Midwestern swing states that make issues important to Polish-Americans more likely to be heard by presidential candidates.
 According to John Kromkowski, a Catholic University professor of political science, Polish-Americans make up an "almost archetypical swing vote".
-The Piast Institute found that Polish Americans are 36.5% Democrats, 33.2% Independents, and 26.1% are Republicans as of 2008.
+The Piast Institute found that Polish Americans are 36% Democrats, 33% Independents, and 26% are Republicans as of 2008.
 Ideologically, they were categorized as being in the more conservative wing of the Democratic Party, and demonstrated a much stronger inclination for third-party candidates in presidential elections than the American public.